elestio/terraform-provider-elestio/docs/resources/nebula.md

 Required:

 - `key_name` (String) SSH Key Name.
-- `public_key` (String) SSH Public Key.
-The public key should only contain two parts: the protocol and the key.
-You should not include the username, hostname, or comment.</br>Valid: `ssh-rsa AAAAB3NzaC1yc2E...BAAABAQDZ`</br>Invalid: `ssh-rsa AAAAB3NzaC1yc2E...BAAABAQDZ user@host comment`
+- `public_key` (String) SSH Public Key.The SSH public key should only contain two parts separated by a space.
+Example: `ssh-rsa AAaCfa...WAqDUNs=`.
+You should not include the username, hostname, or comment.

 <a id="nestedatt--admin"></a>